-The professional dog trainers of Dog Training Elite are experienced with training various types of therapy animals.
-Our trainers will work with your dog’s natural temperament to ensure a strong, loving bond between you and your service pet.
-We will personalize your dog’s training program to fit the needs of your disorder (anxiety or depression) and physical needs (wheelchair or other handicaps).
-Dog Training Elite can also train your ESA to calm anxiety associated with flying, making them the perfect travel companion.
+The professional dog trainers of Dog Training Elite Northern Utah are experienced with training various types of therapy animals.
+Trainers work with a dog’s natural temperament to ensure a strong, loving bond between dog and owner.
+Training can be personalized to fit the needs of the owner.

 Our Balanced Theory

 We base our training around the "Classical Conditioning" model (a.k.a.
 "Pavlovian" or "respondent conditioning").
 This includes developing conditioned or automatic reflexes to commands.
 In its simplest form (after proper conditioning), when the owner says "sit," the dog automatically sits without thinking about it.
 Our unique techniques ensure our program is a success no matter what behavior we encounter.

 We empower owners to train so their dog knows who to obey at all times.

 We deal with problem behaviors on a personal basis.